joelhackinen/qa/REFLECTION.md

   2. llm-api
     - generates the answers with facebook/opt-125m -model
   3. sse-server
-    - interacts with llm-api and broadcasts the AI-generated answers to appropriate clients
+    - subscribes to "answers" and "questions" channel
-    - utilizes web worker API to listen for requests to form a SSE connection and to consume a Redis stream simultaneously
+    - broadcasts new answers and questions to clients
   4. qa-ui
     - implemented with Astro and Svelte
     - serves the user interface to the client